-Theologian L. Gregory Jones, the former dean of Duke Divinity School, writes that sustainable design depends on a logic of abundance, namely, that vibrant institutions are responsive to God’s abundant provision in creation.
+Theologian L. Gregory Jones, the dean of Duke Divinity School, writes that sustainable design depends on a logic of abundance, namely, that vibrant institutions are responsive to God’s abundant provision in creation.

 To focus on mission, sometimes institutions must be pruned »